-At the event briefing, which must be attended by everyone, you will be advised of any specific information relative to that event and any other information that is of importance.
+At the event briefing, which must be attended by everyone, you will be advised of any event-specific information and any other information that is of importance.
 The Clerk of the Course reserves the right to exclude any driver or team that has not attended the briefing.
 The Clerk of the Course's decision on any matter throughout the race weekend will be final and binding.